iug-nm/twitter-clone/README.md

-    learning React & using GitBash
+    learning React & using git bash